-The Directors are required by the Cyprus Companies Law, Cap.113 to prepare financial statements in accordance with International Financial Reporting Standards as adopted by the EU which give a true and fair view of the state of affairs of the Company as at the end of each reporting period and of the profit and loss for that period.
+The Directors are required by the Cyprus Companies Law, Cap.113 to prepare separate financial statements in accordance with IFRS Accounting Standards as adopted by the EU which give a true and fair view of the state of affairs of the Company as at the end of each reporting period and of the statement of comprehensive income for that period.

-In preparing the financial statements, the Directors are responsible for:
+In preparing the separate financial statements, the Directors are responsible for:

-- ensuring that the financial statements have been drawn up in accordance with International Financial Reporting Standards as adopted by the EU; - selecting and applying consistently suitable accounting policies; - making accounting judgements and estimates that are reasonable; and - ensuring that the financial statements are prepared on the going concern basis unless it is inappropriate to presume that the Company will continue in business as a going concern.
+- ensuring that the separate financial statements have been drawn up in accordance with IFRS Accounting Standards as adopted by the EU; - selecting and applying consistently suitable accounting policies; - making accounting judgements and estimates that are reasonable; and - ensuring that the separate financial statements are prepared on the going concern basis unless it is inappropriate to presume that the Company will continue in business as a going concern.

-The Directors are also responsible for designing, implementing and maintaining such internal control as they deem necessary for the preparation of financial statements that are free from financial misstatements, whether due to fraud or error, and that comply with the Cyprus Companies Law, Cap.113.
+The Directors are also responsible for designing, implementing and maintaining such internal control as they deem necessary for the preparation of separate financial statements that are free from financial misstatements, whether due to fraud or error, and that comply with the Cyprus Companies Law, Cap.113.
 They are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The financial statements of Cablenet Communication Systems PLC for the year ended 31 December 2023 are included in the Report and financial statements 31 December 2023, which is available on the Company's website.
-The Directors are responsible for the maintenance and integrity of the Report and financial statements 31 December 2023 on the website in view of their responsibility for the controls over, and the security of, the website.
-Access to information published on the Company's website is available in other countries and jurisdictions, where legislation governing the preparation and dissemination of financial statements may differ from requirements or practice in Cyprus.
+The separate financial statements of Cablenet Communication Systems PLC for the year ended 31 December 2024 are included in the Report and Separate Financial Statements for the year ended 31 December 2024, which is available on the Company's website.
+The Directors are responsible for the maintenance and integrity of the Report and Separate Financial Statements for the year ended 31 December 2024 on the website in view of their responsibility for the controls over, and the security of, the website.
+Access to information published on the Company's website is available in other countries and jurisdictions, where legislation governing the preparation and dissemination of separate financial statements may differ from requirements or practice in Cyprus.